 - Heat olive oil in a saucepot or Dutch oven over medium-high heat.
 Add the onion to the pot and sauté until soft and translucent, approximately 5 minutes.
 Add the garlic, cumin, salt, and pepper to the onions and mix well to combine.
 Cook for an additional minute, stirring continuously.

 - Remove the onion and tomato mixture from the heat and transfer to a large high-speed blender (an immersion blender will work well, too).
 Process on low to medium-low until fully blended.
-Return pureed tomato sauce back to the original pot over medium heat.
+Return pureed tomato sauce back to the original pot and set over medium heat.